Alpine Strongholds: Introducing Remote™ Mountaineering Tents

 “A mountaineering tent is your first line of defense against some of most severe and inhospitable conditions on the earth,” says MSR athlete Eric Larsen.
 As a record-setting polar explorer, mountaineer and guide, he knows.
 “I’ve literally spent years of my life living in a tent on one adventure or another.
 A well-designed tent is integral to your safety, and even survival.”

 When MSR set out to redefine what a mountaineering tent could be, we worked closely with Eric.
 The result?
-Our new Remote Mountaineering Series—expedition-grade, guide-worthy tents that deliver the durability and space that big-mountain climbers needs, with with less weight and modern engineering.
+Our new Remote Mountaineering Series—expedition-grade, guide-worthy tents that deliver the benefits that big-mountain climbers need, with less weight and modern engineering.

 “From 8,000 meter peaks to Mt.
 Rainier and everything in between, if you’re only going to have one mountaineering tent in your quiver this is your choice,” Eric says.